 The inhabited medieval citadel of Sighișoara, listed by UNESCO in 1999 as a World Heritage Site, is very well preserved.
 There are many houses worth seeing, and one should also go on a tour to discover the towers, each associated with a guild.

-You can experience more during Sighișoara’s annual Medieval Festival.
+You can experience more if you visit Romania during Sighișoara’s annual Medieval Festival.